-Protein Deficiency Diseases is something everyone should be aware about in modern world.
-Apart from being a disease in malnutrition countries, Protein Deficiency diseases and symptoms were recently observed in Diet Plans which doesn’t follow rules of Balanced Diet Chart.
+Protein Deficiency Diseases are something everyone should be aware of in the modern world.
+Apart from being a disease in malnutrition countries, Protein Deficiency diseases and symptoms were recently observed in Diet Plans which don’t follow the rules of the Balanced Diet Chart.

-A healthy diet is the one that comprises of all the nutrients in proper proportion.
-A diet that has a low amount of protein does not fulfill your daily protein needs.
+A healthy diet comprises all the nutrients in proper proportion.
+A diet with a low amount of protein does not fulfill your daily protein needs.
 It is called a protein-deficient diet.
-This diet can cause various health consequences, and if your body remains deficient in this nutrient for a prolonged time, then it can even lead to death.
+This diet can cause various health consequences, and if your body remains deficient in this nutrient for a prolonged time, it can even lead to death.
 It has been seen that children and elderly people are the ones who are most impacted by protein deficiency diseases.

 The deficiency of adequate protein in the diet is the leading cause of death in children.
 This situation is prevalent in several poor and underdeveloped nations in the world.
 Marasmus and Kwashiorkor are two primary signs of protein deficiency.
 Kwashiorkor impacts a million children throughout the world.

-Among Protein Deficiency Disease Symptoms, The major cause for it was a deficiency of protein and other micronutrients that included folate, iodine, vitamin C, and iron.
-It was characterized by various symptoms such as edema of feet and legs, hair thinning, swelling, anemia, diarrhea, peeling skin, fatigue, irritability, light-colored hair, radiant skin, and a pot-belly.
+Among Protein Deficiency Disease Symptoms, The major cause was a deficiency of protein and other micronutrients that included folate, iodine, vitamin C, and iron.
+It was characterized by various symptoms such as edema of the feet and legs, hair thinning, swelling, anemia, diarrhea, peeling skin, fatigue, irritability, light-colored hair, radiant skin, and a pot-belly.

-Marasmus was another protein deficiency syndrome that affected adults and children who do not have adequate protein and calories in their diet.
+Marasmus was another protein deficiency syndrome that affected adults and children who did not have adequate protein and calories in their diet.
 It was characterized by chronic fatigue, growth retardation, starvation, diarrhea, poor skin health, etc. (2) These diseases could be genetic protein deficiency diseases depending on your condition.

 A protein-deficient diet is very low in proteins.
-It fails to provide proper amounts of amino acids needed for the production of albumin.
-Due to less than permissible amounts of albumin, the body is not able to hold water/fluid in the blood capillaries.
-Due to which the water flows out of the blood capillaries into tissues and causes swelling.
+It fails to provide the proper amounts of amino acids needed for albumin production.
+Due to less than permissible amounts of albumin, the body cannot hold water/fluid in the blood capillaries.
+Due to this, the water flows out of the blood capillaries into tissues and causes swelling.

-Due to a lack of protein in your diet, it can lead to a loss of muscle mass in the body.
-It reduces body strength and slows down the rate of metabolism in the day.
+A lack of protein in your diet, it can lead to a loss of muscle mass in the body.
+It reduces body strength and slows down the rate of metabolism during the day.
 In such a condition, the body is unable to maintain its balance.
-Protein deficiency can also lead to anemia wherein the cells of the body fails to get the adequate amount of oxygen.
+Protein deficiency can also lead to anemia, wherein the cells of the body fail to get an adequate amount of oxygen.
 It makes you feel extremely tired and fatigue.

 Skin is an important organ in the body.
 A large part of it is made from protein.
 So, deficiency of protein in the diet also impacts this organ.
 It is observed in the form of redness on the skin, de-pigmented and peeling skin, and other types of skin woes.
-If you are noticing these signs, then maybe you need to increase your protein intake.
+If you notice these signs, you may need to increase your protein intake.

 Your body is not capable of making an adequate number of neurotransmitters.
 This leads to a change in the processing of the brain.
 Due to low dopamine and serotonin levels, you may either feel overly aggressive or depressed.
 (3)